-There is a corporate income tax exemption for double taxation if:
+There is a 95 per cent corporate income tax exemption for double taxation if:

-- a the shareholder holds a participation of at least 5 per cent in the project company or the tax base (i.e., the acquisition value) in the participation is higher than €20 million; and - b the shareholding has been held uninterruptedly for at least 12 months at the time the transfer is carried out.
+- a the shareholder holds a participation of at least 5 per cent in the project company $^{18}$ ; and - b the shareholding has been held uninterruptedly for at least 12 months at the time the transfer is carried out.

 If these requirements are not met, there is no exemption from corporate income tax.
-The exemption is neither totally nor partially applicable in other specific cases, such as passive or holding companies.
+The exemption is neither totally nor partially applicable in other specific cases, such as passive or certain holding companies companies.